Terrifying Tweets Capture What an Episode of Sleep Paralysis Is Like

 Alcibiades Rodriguez, MD, medical director of NYU Langone Health’s Sleep Center, told The Mighty that when you wake up suddenly out of REM sleep, however, your body may remain in its paralyzed REM sleep state.
 As a result, you will be awake and conscious but completely unable to move your body for a short amount of time, usually less than a minute but up to a few minutes, Rodriguez said.

 Sometimes during an episode, you might also feel like you can’t breathe or have hallucinations, essentially dreaming while awake, according to Rodriguez.
 These hallucinations could be the sensation of an evil presence (intruder hallucination), feeling like there’s something on your chest (incubus hallucination) or feeling movement when there is none (vestibular-motor hallucinations).
+People often refer to these hallucinations as sleep paralysis demons.

 While an estimated 30 percent of the population will experience an episode of sleep paralysis in their lifetime, recurrent episodes may indicate an underlying condition.
 It’s most strongly correlated with narcolepsy, a sleep disorder that causes you to fall asleep during the day, among other symptoms.